facebookresearch/hydra/tools/landscape/README.md

    ```

 5. Record maintainer decisions in `data/decisions.json`.
 Every included
    decision must contain its complete public `listing`.
+A listing may also
+   carry an optional `homepage`, which must use HTTPS and must differ from
+   `listing.url`; the review queue reports each repository's homepage from
-Regenerate the public
+   GitHub metadata so it can be copied in.
+Regenerate the public data directly
-   data directly when needed:
+   when needed:

    ```bash
    .venv/bin/python tools/landscape/build_public_landscape.py